What is A Single-Hung Window?

 A rectangular frame with 2 sections of glass inside.
 One on top of the other.
 The top section (or sash) is stationary.
 The bottom sash slides up.
 Only the bottom sash goes up & down.
 This is sometimes referred to as a vertical single slider.
-The factory screen for a single hung is always a half screen (just over the half that opens).
+The factory screen for a single-hung window is always a half screen (just over the half that opens).

 It is sometimes confused with a double hung window, but a double hung is different because both the bottom and top sashes move up and down.

-When compared to a double hung in the same line of windows, the single hung would be more secure, tighter sealed, have a stable frame, require less service, & be easier to operate.
+When compared to a double-hung window in the same line, the single-hung windows would be more secure, tighter sealed, have a stable frame, require less service, & be easier to operate.

 The top sash is permanently fixed in the window main frame with a meeting rail at the bottom of the top sash that is permanently adjoined to the 2 side jambs of the main frame.
 This gives a fixed rail for the top of the bottom sash to latch into.
 A double hung window has no fixed meeting rail in the middle at all.
 Both sashes float in the mainframe.